quarksaur/quarksaur/README.md

 # 🦖 Welcome to my GitHub space
-Clickity clackity click, I just wrote an infinite loop and my PC is about to go boom.
+Clickity clackity click, I just wrote an infinite loop, and my PC is about to go boom.

 ---

 ## 👋 Hello, world

 Hi!
-I'm Quarksaur.
-Don't mind about this readme for now, I'm just testing a few things.
+My name is Quarksaur and I'm a 19 years old aspiring full stack developer.

 🚧 I'm currently curating my old projects, they will be publicly available as soon as possible 🚧